-We chose the mandible of a 12-year-old subject identified as F155-12-08, which served as the reference template in previous studies (Seo et al., 2010, 2011), as initial template \mathcal{M}I and aligned the remaining 76 mandibles to the initial template affinely to remove the overall size variability.
+We have chosen a 12 year old subject identified as F155-12-08, which served as the reference template in previous studies (Seo et al., 2010, 2011), as initial template \mathcal{M}I and aligned the remaining 76 mandibles to the initial template affinely to remove the overall size variability.
 Some subject may have larger mandible than others so it is necessary to remove the global size differences in localized shape modeling.
-From the affine transformed individual mandible surfaces \mathcal{M}j , we performed an additional nonlinear surface registration to the template using the large deformation diffeomorphic
+From the affine transformed individual mandible surfaces \mathcal{M}j , we performed an additional nonlinear surface registration to the template using the large deformation diffeomorphic metric mapping (LDDMM) framework (Miller and Qiu, 2009; Vaillant et al., 2007; Qiu and Miller, 2008; Yang et al., 2011).